 Delete Subsection 412.21 and replace with the following:

 412.21 Determining Pavement Thickness.
+Pavement thickness will be determined by cores or magnetic pulse induction (MPI).
+The Contractor shall select the pavement thickness determinization method at the pre-paving conference.

+Pavement thickness using cores.
 The Contractor shall perform the process control (PC) testing for pavement thickness.
 A process control testing plan shall be submitted and must be approved before the start of paving.
 This PC testing plan shall include determining the thickness of freshly finished concrete pavement at a minimum frequency of one measurement per 1,250 linear feet of each traffic lane.
 All shoulders 8 feet or greater in width shall be tested as a separate traffic lane.
 Shoulders less than 8 feet wide shall be included in the adjacent lane.
 Areas such as sections of mainline pavement that are less than 1,250 linear feet long, intersections, entrances, crossovers, ramps, etc., shall be grouped into units of 1,000 square feet or remaining fraction.
 A minimum of one random measurement shall be taken in each unit.

 The Engineer may inspect the Contractor’s PC tests at any time during the paving operations.
 Approval and inspection of the Contractor’s PC plan and operations does not constitute acceptance of the pavement thickness and does not relieve the Contractor of the responsibility for providing the required hardened pavement cores for project acceptance testing.
 The Contractor shall provide daily written reports to the Engineer listing the daily results of the PC thickness measurements.